masc-ucsc/docs/docs/pyrope/04-variables.md

 ## Optional

 The `?` is used by several languages to handle optional or null pointer references.
-In non hardware languages, `?` is used to check if there is valid data or a null pointer.
+In non-hardware languages, `?` is used to check if there is valid data or a null pointer.